amrita122/90DaysOfDevOps/2025/docker/solution.md

 3. Document the Process:
 - In solution.md, describe how Docker networking enables container communication and its significance in multi-container applications.
 ```
-✔ Seamless Communication: Containers talk to each other within a defined network.
+âœ” Seamless Communication: Containers talk to each other within a defined network.
-✔ Security & Isolation: Different networks prevent unauthorized access.
+âœ” Security & Isolation: Different networks prevent unauthorized access.
-✔ Scalability: Works across multiple hosts in Swarm/Kubernetes.
+âœ” Scalability: Works across multiple hosts in Swarm/Kubernetes.
-✔ Flexibility: Supports different network types for different use cases.
+âœ” Flexibility: Supports different network types for different use cases.
 ```

 ---

-## 🔒 Task 8: Orchestrate with Docker Compose
+## ðŸ”’ Task 8: Orchestrate with Docker Compose
 1. Create a docker-compose.yml File:
 - Write a docker-compose.yml file that defines at least two services (e.g., your sample app and a database).
 - Include definitions for services, networks, and volumes.